amberframework/granite/README.md

 #### UUIDs

 For databases that utilize UUIDs as the primary key, the `primary` macro can be used again with the `auto: false` option.
-A `before_create` callback can be added to the model to randomly generate and set a secure UUID on the record before it saved to the database.
+A `before_create` callback can be added to the model to randomly generate and set a secure UUID on the record before it is saved to the database.

 ```crystal
 class Book < Granite::ORM::Base